jmensch1/codeflower/README.md

 #### 2. as a browser extension

-The app is also available as a extension for [chrome](https://chrome.google.com/webstore/detail/codeflower/mnlengnbfpfgcfdgfpkjekoaeophmmeh) and a [firefox](https://addons.mozilla.org/en-US/firefox/addon/codeflower/).
+The app is also available as an extension for [chrome](https://chrome.google.com/webstore/detail/codeflower/mnlengnbfpfgcfdgfpkjekoaeophmmeh) and a [firefox](https://addons.mozilla.org/en-US/firefox/addon/codeflower/).
 If you install the browser extension, you can visualize repos inside Github with a single click:

 ![chrome-extension](docs/images/chrome.png)